m-r-davari/flutter_3d_controller/README.md

 - **The 3D model does not display** : First check the example, if models in examples loads, may be there is problem with your model or your model path.
 - **The animation list could not be retrieved** : Check if there are any special characters in the animation names that might cause a JSON encoding error.

-## Not working with a url on a real device?:
+## Not working with a url on a real device?

-## Problem Description
-If you're having trouble loading 3D models from a URL on a real iOS device, **Lockdown Mode** might be the cause.
+**Problem Description** : If you're having trouble loading 3D models from a URL on a real iOS device, **Lockdown Mode** might be the cause.
 Lockdown Mode is a security feature in iOS that restricts certain functionalities like network requests or loading embedded content to protect user data.

 ## How to Disable Lockdown Mode
 Follow these steps to disable Lockdown Mode on your device: